Former newspaper owner Eddy Shah has said under-age girls who engage in consensual sex can be "to blame" for the abuse they experience.

 "Mr Shah's also completely incorrect.
 A young person under the age of 16 cannot give consent to sexual activity.

-"We are talking about child abuse or we're talking about rape, it's as simple as that."'Train judges'
+"We are talking about child abuse or we're talking about rape, it's as simple as that."

 Mr Brown also called for more education and training to help judges with sentencing in child sex abuse cases.